Tipperary Midwest Community Radio: Amalgamation with Cashel

-The station also has a secondary broadcast studio in "Halla na Féile", Cashel town.
-This serves to allow people in the Cashel area to present programmes without having to come to Tipperary Town as well as allowing listeners in the Cashel area to hear news and current affairs from their locality.
-This is done mainly through Friday's "Morning Call" programme which is broadcast from the Cashel studio.
-However, other music programmes are also presented from the Cashel studio also.
-Because the Cashel studio is a secondary station, programmes cannot be broadcast directly from Cashel and must go through a system in the main Tipperary Town studio.
-Therefore, when programmes are being presented from Cashel, there must always be somebody in the Tipperary Town studio to play commercial breaks, jingles and so forth as well as ensure that during these breaks, the Cashel "fader" is lowered and brought back up etc.
+The station broadcasts live from "Halla na Féile", Cashel town every Friday as part of the mid morning talk show Morning Call.
+This serves to allow listeners in the Cashel area to hear news and current affairs from their locality.

 Programming

 The station now broadcasts 24 hours a day, 7 days a week.
 Live programming goes out from 8 a.m. until midnight daily.
 Thereafter, the "Overnight Service" is broadcast which consists of selected programming from the previous day's broadcasts.
 Daily programmes include music, chat, European affairs, current affairs, musician specials etc. Because of the older age bracket of many of the listeners to the station, much of the programmes have a "Country and Irish" music flavour, the preferred type of music among the listeners.
 Other popular programmes include Catherine Fogarty's "Morning Call" current affairs programme and Tom Hartnett's "Lunchtime Show" including the ever-popular daily brainteaser.